 Tip: fly into Tel Aviv Ben Gurion airport.
 This option is a lot easier, cheaper and quicker.
 Muslims travelling to Masjid al-Aqsa these days are opting to fly into Tel Aviv’s airport so that they do not have to wait around for long and can quickly and easily make their way to al-Aqsa.

 If you do want to fly into Amman because you’d like to visit a few sites there, remember that it is a bit of a trek getting from Amman to al-Aqsa.
 As we did not travel via that route our understanding of how it works is limited.
-We do know this much; you’ll have to get a taxi to the border, wait at the border (could be a long or short wait), then get a taxi to al-Aqsa.
+A full guide guide on how to travel from Amman in Jordan to Jerusalem can be found here.
+We do know this much; you’ll have to get a taxi to the border, wait at the border (could be a long or short wait), and then get a taxi to al-Aqsa.
 On the way back to Amman for your return flight, you’ll have to do the same thing.
 This option takes longer and is definitely not cheap.
-There are of course PCR testing requirements once you pass through the border into Israel.

 If you’re flying out from the UK, look for flights that fly out to the Tel Aviv airport (TLV) also known as the Ben Gurion airport.
 You can get direct and indirect flights from the following airports to Tel Aviv: